Technology Management - 2018-19 Graduate Catalog

 - The technology concentration (15 credits) consists of course work in the following specialization areas:

 a.
-Engineering technology includes reverse engineering, engineering design with emphasis on contemporary solid modeling and finite element analysis, instrumentation and control, automation, green energy and sustainable design, quality systems and related advanced course work.
+The Engineering Technology specialization includes reverse engineering, engineering design with emphasis on contemporary solid modeling and finite element analysis, instrumentation and control, automation, green energy and sustainable design, quality systems and related advanced course work.

 b.
-Construction management including study of advanced-level construction project and program management; cost estimating, bidding strategy, and control; dispute reduction and resolution; LEED and Lean construction, and related advanced course work.
+The Construction Management specialization includes study of advanced-level construction project and program management; cost estimating, bidding strategy, and control; dispute reduction and resolution; LEED and Lean construction, and related advanced course work.

 - Business operations (six credits) consists of statistics and course work selected through advisement from operations research or organizational theory and behavior; and

-- The synthesis experience (six credits) options that are determined based upon the student’s choice of Plan I requires a thesis or Plan II requires a major project.
+- The synthesis experience (six credits) options that are determined based upon the student’s choice of Plan I requires a thesis or Plan II requires a major project or synthesis courses.
 In this activity, the student synthesizes and applies knowledge derived from the program to solve complex manufacturing or construction related problems or to analyze and develop prototype mechanisms or systems.
 Problems for thesis or major projects derived from the work place are encouraged.

 Total number of credit hours for the MTM program is 33 credit hours including six hours of synthesis experience.
 For a list of the approved MTM program courses, please visit http://www.bgsu.edu/content/bgsu/en/technology-architecture-and-applied-engineering/departments-and-programs/graduate.html.